Lay Down (Strawbs song)

 The single was described, in the original A&M Records Press Release, as ".. the Strawbs first real attempt to crack open the singles market."
 It featured strong rock guitar riffs from the band's new guitarist Dave Lambert.
-The album version features an additional guitar solo, making it about thirty seconds longer than the single.
+The album version features an additional guitar solo, making it about 30 seconds longer than the single.
+The song unusually also features mellotron choir parts.

-The song was brought to the public's attention again in 2007 when it featured on the BBC television series "Life on Mars".
+The song was brought to the public's attention again in 2007 when it featured on the BBC television series Life on Mars.
 It was, however, unaccountably absent from the DVD boxset soundtrack.

-B-Side
+B-side

 The B-side "Backside" is attributed to "Ciggy Barlust and the Whales from Venus", an obvious allusion to David Bowie's "Ziggy Stardust and the Spiders from Mars".

 It was actually a Strawbs composition credited to all members of the band at that time.

 Other recordings

 The song was re-recorded (with different personnel) for the 2003 Strawbs album Blue Angel and also the 1979 Dave Cousins and Brian Willoughby album Old School Songs.